 Every company starts from somewhere.
 There is a story behind the inception of every company, which includes the process involved in its branding.
-One of the first few steps in the evolution of a brand identity is the setting up of a brand name.
+One of the first few steps in the evolution of a brand identity is the setting up of a brand name and Logo Maker tool.
 It often also results in shaping the preferences for the domain name of a company.
 With a view to get good traffic to the website, most companies aim at setting a domain name that sticks with their target audience.

 Here is a set of 10 popular tech company names and how they actually came to be:

 Acer was initially termed as ‘Multitech International’ when it was founded in 1976 by Stan Shih Chen Jung.
 Headquartered in Taiwan, the company initially consisted of 11 employees and a capital equivalent to US $ 25,000.
 Starting off by selling handheld electronic games, the company later went on to deal in the distribution of imported semiconductors.
 In 1981, the founder changed the name of the company to Acer.
 The term stood for acute or sharp in Latin.
 Their website goes by the domain name – ‘acer.com’.